 Retail sportsbooks at Greektown Casino and MGM Grand Detroit opened their doors to the public March 11, followed a day later by FanDuel Sportsbook at MotorCity Casino.
 Just like that, the number of US states with live (at the time) and regulated sports betting grew to 16.

 Unfortunately, like many US states, both Illinois and Michigan closed all casinos for two weeks beginning March 16.

 No doubt that number will increase.
-But coronavirus might prevent some states (like Colorado) from launching when they initially intended.
+But coronavirus might prevent some states (like sports betting in Colorado) from launching when they initially intended.